The Book 4th edition

 psychic phenomena.

-subjective belief which is subject to fundamental errors
+belief that is subject to fundamental errors and to complete

-religious or skeptical belief does not have the substance
+skeptical belief does not have the substance of science,

-the same cause-effect connection can be demonstrated over
+same results and the same cause-effect connection can be

-time and space.
-Science is regarded as ‘objective’
+demonstrated over time and space.
+Science is regarded as

-in that any person who follows the scientific formulas,
+“objective” in that any person who follows the

-The studies of voices on tape - Electronic Voice Phenomenon
+The studies of voices on tape (see Chapters 4 and 5) and

-have clearly showed this element of repeatability.
-Investigators
+mediumship have clearly showed this element of repeatability.

-able to duplicate each other’s work.
-Inevitably the
+have been able to duplicate each other’s work.

 But not all science is conducted in the laboratory.
 Within